REFLEXIONES SOBRE TURISMO RESPONSABLE//ABOUT TOURISM RESPONSIBLE REFLECTIONS

 septiembre, tuve la dicha de asistir a la Primera Jornada de Pastoral de

-Turismo, celebrada en la isla de la Toja, de ellas pude sacar algunas reflexiones,
+Turismo, celebrada en la isla de la Toja.
+De ella pude sacar algunas reflexiones,

 que me parece interesante dar a conocer.

-tipo de viaje, es que cuando llegues a un lugar por cualquier tipo de viaje,
+La primera premisa, sea cual fuere el tipo de viaje, es que cuando llegues a un lugar distinto al habitual,

-sepas diferenciar el mirar, ver, observar y contemplar, algo que se presenta ante
+sepas diferenciar el mirar, ver, observar y contemplar, algo diferente que se presenta ante

 tus ojos.